StichtingOpenGeo/openebs2/readme.md

 1. Run ```python manage.py import_rid path_to_export/``` where path_to_export/ contains the CSV files exported from RID with the file kv1\export_rid.sql

+1. Run ```python manage.py runserver``` enter the admin by the browser http://127.0.0.1:8000/admin/auth/user/1/ and set the agency for the first user.

 *Upgrade*
 Tip: to upgrade permissions do ./manage.py syncdb --all